 It is crucial to speak with a qualified lawyer to determine the statute of limitations for your claim.
 If a claim is not filed by the proper deadline, it will be barred.

-If you or a loved one have been injured in a nursing home slip and fall, call the Salamati Law Firm at 1-888-259-4060 to schedule a free, no obligation consultation with a Los Angeles slip and fall lawyer.
+If you or a loved one have been injured in a nursing home slip and fall accident in Los Angeles, call the Salamati Law Firm at 1-888-259-4060 to schedule a free, no obligation consultation with a Los Angeles slip and fall lawyer.

 We provide aggressive advocacy on behalf of personal injury victims throughout California, fighting tirelessly to obtain maximum compensation.